-The filing of a preliminary agreement does not have the same effect as a final agreement, but it gives retrospective effect to the final agreement as from the date of filing of the preliminary agreement (the booking effect - effetto prenotativo).
+The filing of a preliminary agreement does not have the same effect as a final agreement, but it gives retrospective effect to the final agreement as from the date of filing of the preliminary agreement (the "booking effect" - effetto prenotativo).

-Real estate is also registered in the Cadastre Register, which is held by the municipality in which the property is located, and consists of the Land Cadastre, in which undeveloped land is recorded, and the Building Cadastre in which buildings are recorded.
-Both land and buildings must be registered and after registration are attributed a cadastral income.
-This forms the basis for calculating the municipal property tax (IMU-IUC see paragraph 7).
+Real estate assets are also registered in the Cadastre Register, which is held by the Municipality in which the property is located, and consists of the Land Cadastre, in which undeveloped lands are recorded, and the Building Cadastre in which buildings are recorded.
+Both land and buildings must be registered and after registration are attributed a "cadastral income".
+This forms the basis for calculating the municipal property tax (IMU IUC see paragraph 7).
 Cadastral income can be subject to review by the relevant authority.